mlflow/mlflow/docs/source/model-registry.rst

 After you've registered your models in the Model Registry, you can navigate to them in the following ways.

-- Navigate to the **Registered Models** page, which links to your registered models and correponding model versions.
+- Navigate to the **Registered Models** page, which links to your registered models and corresponding model versions.

   .. figure:: _static/images/oss_registry_3_overview.png